basefarm/aws-session-tool/README.md

 then used to assume the given role and finally to create a pre-signed URL for console access.

+## open_console_session

+`open_console_session [-h] [role alias]`

+* `-h`          Print this usage.
+* `role alias`  The alias of the role that will temporarily be assumed.
+	        The alias name will be cached, so subsequent calls to assume_role, get_console_url or open_console_link will
+	        use the cached value.

+This command will generate a console URL with a valid session token, the URL will be passed to the Google Chrome Browser with a profile name that is set to the role alias, this use of profiles will allow for multiple sessions to be open within the same Chrome Browser, common tabs that use the same assumed role will be grouped within the same browser window.

+## open_console_link

+`open_console_link [-h] [role alias] [URL]`

+* `-h`          Print this usage.
+* `role alias`  The alias of the role that will temporarily be assumed.
+	        The alias name will be cached, so subsequent calls to assume_role, get_console_url or open_console_link will
+	        use the cached value.
+* `URL`         The URL of the resource or location in the AWS Console

+This command will generate a link to a resource in the console, with a valid session token, the URL will be passed to the Google Chrome Browser with a profile name that is set to the role alias, this use of profiles will allow for multiple sessions to be open within the same Chrome Browser, common tabs that use the same assumed role will be grouped within the same browser window.

 ## rotate_credentials

 `rotate_credentials [-p PROFILE] [-y|-n] [-t]`